Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Design-Based Simulation

+Bias and error averaged across all areas for each scenario, sampling rate and estimator are shown in Table \ref{Tab:Tcr}.
+By still focusing on treated population results, the correction induces a reduction of the RB spanning from 5\% (CV, 3\% rate) to 14\% (Gini, 1.5\% rate) approximately by considering both sampling rates.
+When the sample size is greater than 20 individuals ($n \geq 20$), the bias-corrected estimators seem to be approximately unbiased.
+Furthermore, it is important to note that the bias correction induces a slight but negligible error (ARE) increase for every measure, except for the Gini index which presents a relevant increase.
+This exception may be explained by the shape of the unbiased estimators, as described by (\ref{shapegini}), where a sum of estimators is multiplied by a factor $n/(n-2)$, which inherently inflates the variance by its square.

+Let us focus on comparing the treated population scenario with the non-treated one.
+In the latter case, bias and error increase dramatically both for $\hat{\theta}$ and for $\hat{\theta}_{corr}$.
+In particular, the bias is great for some measures estimated on the non-treated scenario due to their non-robustness properties to extreme values.
+It is the case of Atk ($\varepsilon=2$), extremely sensitive to low-income values (under $100$ euro per year) which is -48\% biased on average for the scenario with the smallest sample sizes.
+Also, GE with $\alpha$ equal to 1 and 2 are highly sensitive to high-income values being -18\% and -23\% biased.
+However, the bias correction leads to a bias reduction comparable in magnitude to the one discussed for the treated pseudo-population; it seems not to change in magnitude with respect to the sample size and the presence of extreme values.

-This results may constitute as a valuable reference guideline when measuring inequality in small samples.
-When extreme values can be considered as a consequence of data contamination, extreme value treatment and bias-correction provides approximately unbiased or slightly bias estimates for a large class of measures.
-On the other hand, when extreme values constitutes as representative observations, it becomes necessary to restrict the attention to the most robust measures such as GE with $\alpha=0$, Atkinson index with $\varepsilon=1$ and Gini Index.
-Another important aspect to point out is that, in certain countries, the EU-SILC is based on registers that better capture top incomes, thus, a cross-country comparison of income inequality by effects on a tail-sensitive measure must be another reason for caution \cite{Atkinson2015}.
+To summarize, our results highlight that in the case of populations that are not affected by income extreme values, the bias correction may provide approximately unbiased estimates for a large class of measures at the expense of, in most cases, only a slight error increase.
+Vice versa, it might be necessary to restrict the attention to the most robust measures such as GE with $\alpha=0$, Atkinson index with $\varepsilon=1$ and Gini Index to obtain estimates affected by a negligible bias.
+Another important aspect to point out is that, in certain countries, the EU-SILC is based on registers that better capture top incomes, thus, a cross-country comparison of income inequality by effects on a tail-sensitive measure must be another reason for caution \citep{Atkinson2015}.
+Such results may constitute a reference when measuring inequality in small samples, however, since the simulation scenario uses specific data, reflections that have been drawn cannot be general or conclusive.